Implications of Einstein-Weyl Causality on Quantum Mechanics

-We propose the following axioms.
+We propose the axioms in Table 1.
 The formulae for these axioms are given in the appendix.

-The first six axioms are the set theory of Zermelo-Frankel (ZF) without the power set axiom and with the axiom schema of subsets (a.k.a., separation) deleted from the axioms of regularity and replacement.
+The first six axioms are the set theory of Zermelo-Fraenkel (ZF) without the power set axiom and with the axiom schema of subsets (a.k.a., separation) deleted from the axioms of regularity and replacement.
+Arithmetic is contained in ZF but must be axiomatized here.
 Because of the deletion of the axiom schema of subsets, a minimal $\omega^*$, usually denoted by $\omega$ and called the set of all finite natural numbers, cannot be shown to exist in this theory; instead this set theory is uniformly dependent on $\omega^*$ and then all the finite as well as infinitely many infinite natural numbers are included in $\omega^*$.
 These infinite numbers are one-to-one with $\omega^*$; a finite natural number is any member of $\omega^*$ that is not infinite.
+All the sets of finite natural numbers are finite.

-We can now adjoin to this sub-theory of ZF an axiom asserting that the subsets of $\omega^*$ are constructible.
+We have a sub-theory of ZF.
+These axioms assert, in effect, that sets all are constructible.
 By constructible sets we mean sets that are generated sequentially by some process, one after the other, so that the process well-orders the sets.
-G\"odel has shown that an axiom asserting that all sets are constructible can be consistently added to ZF \citep{godel}, giving a theory usually called ZFC$^+$.
-It is well known that no more than countably many subsets of $\omega^*$ can be shown to exist in ZFC$^+$.
-This result will, of course, hold for the sub-theory ZFC$^+$ minus the axiom schema of subsets and the power set axiom.
-Thus we can now add a new axiom which says that the subsets of $\omega^*$ are countably constructible.
-This axiom, combined with the axiom schema of bijective replacement, creates a set of constructible subsets of $\omega^*$ and deletion of the power set axiom then assures that no other subsets of $\omega^*$ exist in this theory.
+Historically, G\"odel had shown that an axiom asserting that all sets are constructible can be consistently added to ZF \citep{Godel}, giving a theory usually called ZFC$^+$.
+No more than countably many constructible subsets of $\omega^*$ can be shown to exist in ZFC$^+$ \citep{Fraenkel}.
+This result will, of course, hold for the sub-theory ZFC$^+$ minus the axiom schema of subsets and the power set axiom and with a restricted form of the axiom of comprehension.
+We shall refer to these axioms as T.

-We shall refer to these seven axioms as $T$.
-All the sets of finite natural numbers in $T$ are finite.
-The general continuum hypothesis holds in this theory because all sets are countable.
-We now will also show that this theory is rich enough to contain functions of a real variable effectively governing physical fields.